-Child abuse is an emotive, sensitive and often very difficult issue for doctors to deal with.
-You may wish to bear the following principles in mind.
+- Child abuse is an emotive, sensitive and often very difficult issue for doctors to deal with.

 In child protection cases, your primary responsibility is to the child; the interests of the child should take precedence over the interests of the parent or carers.

-At all times, the best interests of the child should inform your decision-making.
+At all times, the best interests of the child should inform your decision-making and safeguarding responsibilities.

 - A doctor's duty of confidentiality is the same for children as for adults, but in situations where you consider there may be a risk of abuse, it may be appropriate to disclose limited information proportionate to the risk of harm, with authority if possible.